 The percentage of the runtime spent in different components of the \gls{BBSA} is different from other problem instance types.
 For \gls{BMKP} instances, solving \gls{BM} and \gls{BS} takes a similar amount of time, and the time to solve the initial single-objective Benders problems is very low.

 Figure \ref{fig:Statitical_Analysis_BMKP}.A gives an overview of cut generation for \gls{BMKP} instances.
 There are between $23.11\%$ and $39.89\%$ active cuts, with an average of $30.81\%$.
 No feasibility cuts need to be generated for these instances.
-There are a large number of optimality cuts, only about $0.006\%$ of which are generated when solving the initial single-objective Benders problem
+There are a large number of optimality cuts, only about $0.006\%$ of which are generated when solving the initial single-objective Benders problem.

-The number of explored non-dominated points per extreme non-dominated point is much lower compared to the other instance types.
-For \gls{BMKP} instances, only between $1.34$ and $1.63$ non-dominated points are required to be explored to identify an extreme non-dominated point, with an average of $1.47$.
+The number of explored non-dominated points per non-dominated extreme point is much lower compared to the other instance types.
+For \gls{BMKP} instances, only between $1.34$ and $1.63$ non-dominated points are required to be explored to identify an non-dominated extreme point, with an average of $1.47$.

 Compared to the \gls{BPP} instances, there are even fewer degenerate pivots in these instances.
 From Figures \ref{fig:Statitical_Analysis_BMKP}.B and \ref{fig:Statitical_Analysis_BMKP}.C, it is clear that \gls{BS} has a similar number of degenerate pivots per \gls{BBSA} iteration as the \gls{BM}.
 The number of degenerate pivots per \gls{BBSA} iteration in \gls{BS} is between $0.3$ and $1.2$, with an average of $0.58$.
 For \gls{BM}, the number of degenerate pivots per iteration is between $0.29$ and $1.36$, with an average of $0.57$.
-These results show that, when the number of degenerate pivots in BS and BM is small enough, the \gls{BBSA} quickly identifies a set of extreme non-dominated points, even if there are many extreme non-dominated points.
+These results show that, when the number of degenerate pivots in BS and BM is small enough, the \gls{BBSA} quickly identifies a set of non-dominated extreme points, even if there are many non-dominated extreme points.

 Another interesting feature of the \gls{BMKP} instances is the number of weighted optimality cuts generated from \gls{BS}.
-In contrast to the \gls{BFCTP} and \gls{BPP} instances, a significant number of weighted optimality cuts are generated in \gls{BMKP} instances.
+In contrast to the \gls{BFCTP} and \gls{BPP} in stances, a significant number of weighted optimality cuts are generated in \gls{BMKP} instances.
 For \gls{BMKP} instances, between $65.86$ and $95.64$, with an average of $78.68$ weighted optimality cuts, are generated per iteration.